helm/helm/examples/guestbook/README.md

 ### Displaying types

-You can see the types you deployed to the cluster using the `deployed-types` command:
+You can see both the both primitive types and the templates you deployed to the cluster using the `deployed-types` command:

 ```
 dm deployed-types

-["Service","ReplicationController","redis.jinja","https://raw.githubusercontent.com/kubernetes/deployment-manager/master/types/replicatedservice/v1/replicatedservice.py"]
+["Service","ReplicationController","redis.jinja","https://raw.githubusercontent.com/kubernetes/deployment-manager/master/templates/replicatedservice/v1/replicatedservice.py"]
 ```

-This output shows 2 primitive types (Service and ReplicationController), and 2 composite types (redis.jinja and one imported from github (replicatedservice.py)).
+This output shows 2 primitive types (Service and ReplicationController), and 2 templates (redis.jinja and one imported from github named replicatedservice.py).

 You can also see where a specific type is being used with the `deployed-instances` command: